Sherley-Sonali/SmartDebugAssistant/README.md

 ### Backend Setup

-1. Create the backend directory and files:
+1. Create the backend directory and files: or simply clone the repo

 ```bash
 mkdir -p smart-debug/backend